 You can see the details in my curriculum vitae (CV in PDF format).
 I enjoy discussing all aspects of software development, so please email me to discuss further.

 I enjoy providing informal advice and help to startups of all kinds, in industries from energy trading to dog grooming.
-Email me if you would like to come to Notting Hill for coffee and a brainstorm about your startup.
+Email me if you would like to come to Clerkenwell for coffee and a brainstorm about your startup.
 If you are not able to meet up with me, you might be interested in these notes on startups who get advice from me and how that advice works out for them.

 I have had the privilege of working more formally with emerging-markets search startup Arachnys.
 I began working with Arachnys during their tenure at the Springboard accelerator and helped them convert their very innovative product into a regular income stream.
 I have since become a small investor in the company and joined the advisory board.
 The company is thriving and my main role at present is to coach and assist the founders in finding, hiring, and retaining great technical talent.